rafalbednarczuk/rafal_weather_sdk/README.md

 )
 ```

-An example of how to use with provided forecast data:
+An example of how to use WeatherForecastView with provided forecast data:
 ```dart
 WeatherForecastView.fromForecastData(
     forecastData: [